How Often to Vacuum your Carpets

 Vacuuming your carpets regularly is essential for a healthy home.

-• Pet hair, dander (skin cells), and anything they track around on their feet end up on the surface of your carpet.
+Pet hair, dander (skin cells), and anything they track around on their feet end up on the surface of your carpet, and eventually get ground in deep into your carpet.

 Vacuuming, of course, is the best way to remove the surface contaminants from your carpets and area rugs between professional hot-water extraction deep cleanings, and before they work their way down deep into the carpet fibers.